Last Updated on July 23, 2020 by Michael Brockbank

 What Influences How Much You Make on Textbroker?

 There are many things that contribute to how much you can actually make on Textbroker.
 Again, all I can really do is share what I have experienced myself.
-With more than 2500 projects completed since the beginning of 2012, I suppose you can call me an expert on the subject.
+With more than 5,000 projects completed since the beginning of 2012 on Textbroker alone, I suppose you can call me an expert on the subject.

 Direct Order Clients